kelssslan/Queens/README.md

 # Queens

-Course: COMP 3200 Algorithmic Techniques for Artificial Intelligence  <br>
+Course: COMP 3201 Introduction to Nature-Inspired Computing  <br>
-Topics: BFS, DFS, Greedy algorithm, heuristic functions <br>
+Topics: Evolutionary Algorithms <br>
-Professor:** Dr.Mark Hatcher http://www.cs.mun.ca/~mhatcher/ **  <br>
+Professor: Dr.Mark Hatcher http://www.cs.mun.ca/~mhatcher/  <br>

 A special thanks to Dr.Churchill for implementing a fun and great way to learn path searching methods.
 And also for giving me permission to share my experience with these assignments.